 Below is a list of our most frequently asked questions; we realize you may still have some questions, so feel free to call us and let us help you get what you’re looking for.

 Warner University offers several undergraduate programs designed to help you (a non-traditional adult student) complete your Associate and/or Bachelor degree.
 The Associate degree programs get you ready to tackle the Bachelor degree programs.
 If you’re applying to one of the Bachelor degree programs, you may be required to first enroll in an Associate degree program to fulfill general education requirements.The transfer applicant must be in good academic standing and must have at least a 2.0 cumulative GPA.
 Transfer applicants seeking the major in educational studies are required to have a 2.5 GPA at the time of admission.
-Applicants not meeting admissions requirements may appeal to the Admissions and Registration Committee.
+Applicants not meeting admissions requirements may appeal to the Student Services Committee.
 A Bachelor Degree Applicant, once accepted, may begin his/her major program track once he/she achieves sophomore standing with a minimum of 45 semester hours, including Comp 1 and Comp 2 with a grade of C or better.
 Bachelor degree candidates will be expected to complete associate degree requirements at Warner or transfer an earned associate degree from a regionally accredited institution that meets Warner’s general education requirements after a course by course evaluation.
 An Associate Degree Applicant may choose either the AA in General Studies or the AS in Church Ministry.
 If the AA/AS applicant has transferable credits, the transfer portfolio of any applicant must undergo a course-by-course evaluation of all transfer credits.

 Warner University gladly accepts applications from students transferring from 2-year and 4-year institutions or from the military.
 Warner has a very generous transfer policy and will strive to award you credit for all of your regionally accredited coursework.